MicrosoftDocs/azure-devops-docs/docs/project/index.md

 # Collaborate

-Share information, configure alerts,  create public projects, and collaborate with team members in Azure DevOps.
+Share information, create public projects, and collaborate with team members and stakeholders in Azure DevOps.

 <ul class="panelContent cardsF">